Lilian40629890/coffee_roasting_project/README.md

 # Testing

-### How to Run Testing
+### How to Run Test
 1. Run the testing application: `python tests/testing_new_data.py`

-### Testing Script Overview
+### Test Script Overview
-- **testing_new_data.py**: Validates the correctness of data extraction and transformation logic., and verifies that data is successfully imported into the MySQL database.
+- **test_main.py**: Validates the correctness of data extraction and transformation logic., and verifies that data is successfully imported into the MySQL database.

 # Analysis
 # Project Outcome